hurwitzlab/biosys-analytics/lectures/18-writing-tests/writing-tests.md

 > Much of the essence of building a program is in fact the debugging of the specification. -- Fred Brooks

-Let's start with a simple example of a `hello` program that should say "Hello, <name>!"
+Let's start with a simple example of a `hello` program that should say "Hello, name!"

 ````
 $ ./hello.py